 This is the American dream applied to the soul.
 The idea is that if you just put in enough emotional elbow grease, slog out enough hours of positive thinking, mindful coloring, gratitude-journal keeping, and self-help book reading, you will ultimately be rewarded with true happiness.

-In a culture that loves consumerism, happiness has become the ultimate consumer product.
 But this Calvinist approach to contentment isn’t working.
 Despite all of the effort and money they are pumping into the endeavor, Americans consistently rank as some of the least happy people in the developed world.
 One recent survey even placed the day-to-day happiness of the American people two places behind the citizens of Rwanda.
 What’s more, according to the World Health Organization, Americans are far and away the most anxious people on the planet, with nearly a third of people in this country likely to suffer from an anxiety disorder in their lifetime.
 So what is going wrong?
 Why isn’t all this effort paying off?

 At least part of the problem might be the incessant focus on happiness itself.

 A series of studies carried out by psychologists at the UC Berkeley showed that paradoxically, the more intensely people value and pursue happiness as a distinct goal, the more likely they are to display symptoms of unhappiness, anxiety, loneliness and even depression.

 Of course, this in itself doesn’t prove cause and effect—after all, it stands to reason that people who are already unhappy would place a higher premium on happiness.
 But even in a lab setting, when researchers primed one group of people to value happiness more highly than a control group, by getting them to read a bogus article extolling the social and health benefits of being happy, they immediately felt more lonely, anxious and unhappy than the controls.